yashasvi-shukl/FakeNews/README.md

 Github:

 1. Download dataset from https://www.kaggle.com/yashasvis/fakenews </br>
-	if you need raw data then please download from url given in project documentation.
+	if you need raw data then please download from url given in project documentation.</br>

-2. First file is "Data_Cleaning.ipynb".
+2. First file is "Data_Cleaning.ipynb". </br>
-	File is responsible for performing data cleaning and it will also create numeric features which we need for Model training.
+	File is responsible for performing data cleaning and it will also create numeric features which we need for Model training. </br>
-	After data cleaning and feature engineering all data's will get imported into training and testing datasets
+	After data cleaning and feature engineering all data's will get imported into training and testing datasets</br>

-3. Execute "EDA.ipynb" file
+3. Execute "EDA.ipynb" file.</br>
-	This file contains code for Exploratory Data Analysis.
+	This file contains code for Exploratory Data Analysis.</br>

-4. After EDA run "ML Algorithms.ipynb" file.
+4. After EDA run "ML Algorithms.ipynb" file.</br>
-	This file is responsible for fitting and testing model on numeric features created in data cleaning phase.
+	This file is responsible for fitting and testing model on numeric features created in data cleaning phase.</br>
-	Various Machine Learning models will be trained and tested in this file on engineered Features.
+	Various Machine Learning models will be trained and tested in this file on engineered Features.</br>

-5. Next step is to execute "tfidf-vectorization.ipynb" file.
+5. Next step is to execute "tfidf-vectorization.ipynb" file.</br>
-	Text data has been vectorized using TFIDF vectorizer and Machine Learning models has been trained on TFIDF vectors and combined TFIDF vector + Numeric Features.
+	Text data has been vectorized using TFIDF vectorizer and Machine Learning models has been trained on TFIDF vectors and combined TFIDF vector + Numeric Features.</br>

-6. Execute "ML_Embedding.ipynb.ipynb".
+6. Execute "ML_Embedding.ipynb.ipynb".</br>
-	Text data has been converted into count vectors using Count vectorizer and then Machine Learning models has been trained and tested on Count vectors and combined Count vectors + Numeric Features.
+	Text data has been converted into count vectors using Count vectorizer and then Machine Learning models has been trained and tested on Count vectors and combined Count vectors + Numeric Features.</br>

 7. After Machine Learning I have trained Deep Learning model on top of data.
 Next is to run "DL_algos.ipynb" file.
-Setup GPU environment for faster training.
+Setup GPU environment for faster training.</br>

 8. Last stage is the productionization of models.
-I have deployed LR model using count vector however any model can be used.
+I have deployed LR model using count vector however any model can be used.</br>
-	Execute "streamlit run ap.py" on Anaconda prompt or terminal for running app in local environment.
+	Execute "streamlit run ap.py" on Anaconda prompt or terminal for running app in local environment. </br>

 	I have deployed this project on Heroku cloud.
-To run app on cloud follow as below.
+To run app on cloud follow as below.</br>
-===> Make sure you have below 3 files in he folder to deploy app on Heroku cloud --> setup.sh - Modify setup.sh file and replace youremail@domain.com with your heroku email id.
+===> Make sure you have below 3 files in he folder to deploy app on Heroku cloud</br>
+--> setup.sh - Modify setup.sh file and replace youremail@domain.com with your heroku email id.</br>
 --> requirements.txt - File is already present.
 However, better is to create your own.
-New file can be created using below command.
+New file can be created using below command.</br>
-						## pipreqs ProjectFolder
+#### 						 pipreqs ProjectFolder</br>
---> Procfile - This file can be left unchanged if name of app is not modified.
+--> Procfile - This file can be left unchanged if name of app is not modified.</br>

+</br></br>
 ## Steps to run streamlit app
 1. Open Anaconda prompt or git bash.
 2. Navigate to folder where project is stored